 Groundbreaking Dynamic HRTFs

-With Dirac VR, you can trust your ears and the illusion remains intact.
-Combining the Dynamic HRTFs and 3D reverberation engine with advanced digital headphone optimization technology, we deliver far more accurate positional audio than ever—convincing externalization, realistic sense of space, accurate acoustical characteristics of different audio objects, right distance and location, and more.
+With Dirac VR, users can enjoy high quality positional audio that’s more accurate than ever before.
+Including convincing externalization, a realistic sense of space, accurate acoustical characteristics of different audio objects, correct distance and location, and more.

-As the leading provider of post-processed audio for the smartphone industry, we have a unique know-how when it comes to low power implementations of high-end audio technology.
-The processing and models used for Dirac VR have been optimized for extremely low CPU requirements, and high-resolution minimum-latency tracking of micro movements of the head.
-The technology is optimized for battery-limited mobile devices, while at the same time enabling the highest sound performance possible.
+As the leading provider of audio post-processing algorithms for the smartphone industry, we have a unique know-how when it comes to low power implementations of high-end audio technology.
+The processing algorithms used for Dirac VR have been optimized for extremely low CPU and memory consumption, and high-resolution minimum-latency tracking of micro head-movements.
+The technology is optimized for battery-limited mobile devices, while at the same time enabling the highest possible sound performance.